Section 29-10 District PUD, planned unit development.

-(2) A temporary shelter shall not be located within one thousand (1,000) feet
+(2) A temporary shelter shall not be located within one thousand (1,000) feet of another

-(3) The minimum lot area for a temporary shelter shall be 7,500
+(3) The minimum lot area for a temporary shelter shall be 7,500 square feet.

-square feet.
 If a proposed

 temporary shelter structure is larger than 2,500 square feet of gross floor area there shall be